expo/turtle/internal-docs/turtle.md

 - Run `yarn init-workingdir:local` in `server/turtle` directory to initialize Turtle's working directory.
 This script create symlinks to the shell app from `exponent` directory.
 - Run `yarn secrets:init-private ${YOUR_NICKNAME_HERE}` in `server/turtle` directory to init your private secrets (with your queues urls).
 - Run `yarn` to install node modules.
+- Run `yarn set-priorities:local` to set priorities' configuration.
+This is not mandatory, but you'll get a lot of annoying messages without this.
 - Run `yarn start:ios` or `yarn start:android` to run Turtle.

 **Additional step:**